selbekk/react-christmas/content/2018/forgot-password.md

 When a user forgets their password, they want you to help them with logging in.
 They don't want you to help them to remember what it was in the first place.

-Present the user with a "Reset password"-feature that **resets their password**.
-Clicking on that link can send them an e-mail/SMS with a *unique* & *time-limited* link to a page where a new password can be typed in.
+Present the user with a "Reset password"-feature that **resets** their password.
+Clicking on that link can send them an e-mail/SMS with a **unique** & **time-limited** link to a page where a new password can be typed in.

-Don't **ever** *retrieve* or *recover* the password!
-By retrieving it, the user knows *you know* how to retrieve it - not good!
+Don't **ever** *retrieve* or *recover* the user's password!
+By retrieving or recovering their original password, the user knows *you know* their password!
+Not good!

 ## Your Ashley Madison affair was never a secret